 |Our Review:||Honor 7X review|

 We’ve seen plenty of premium phones this year sporting a sexy edge-to-edge screen design, but now Honor is bringing that style to the mid-range with the Honor 7X.
-But it’s more than just a pretty face, boasting a dual lens camera and some seriously slick software features to boot.
+However, this handset is so much more than just a pretty face.
+You also get a feature-packed dual lens camera and some seriously slick software, for a satisfying everyday user experience.

 |Release Date:||January 2017|

 |Our Review:||Honor 6X review|

 If you’re on a tighter budget and can’t stretch to the other phones in this best of Honor round-up, no worries.
 The Honor 6X only costs around £150 these days, yet is still a perfectly dependable mobile rocking a dual lens camera and Full HD display.

 We like the slick design work, complete with a rugged metal backing and 2.5D glass frontage.
 You’ll also enjoy over a day of battery life per charge, even with quite heavy use, along with the same great Emotion UI interface and software features of the more expensive Honor handsets.
 There’s even a rear mounted fingerprint sensor, for swift and convenient security.

 That dual lens camera isn’t as good as we’d hoped, sadly, with mixed results particularly in low light.
 All the same, it’s a good way of snapping your existence if money is too tight for those more capable models.